Uniqueness and non-uniqueness pairs for the fractional Laplacian: Analytic non-uniqueness results

 there exists a function $g \in \H(E)$ such that $g(\gamma) = a_\gamma$ for every $\gamma\in\Gamma$. \end{theoremA}

-We now introduce a function and the associated Hermite–Biehler function given by the de~Branges correspondence, to which the preceding theorem will be applied in Section~\ref{sec:4}.
+We now introduce the meromorphic inner function, and hence the Hermite--Biehler function, to which Theorem~\hyperref[thm:A]{A} will be applied.
 Let $\{z_n\}_{n\ge 1}\subset \C_+$ be a sequence accumulating only at infinity and satisfying the Blaschke condition

 For a fixed $\ell\in\N$, we define